nmhoward1/NYC_Pizza_Sale_Performance_Dashboard/README.md

 - Fridays drive peak demand with ~8.2K pizzas sold and ~3.5K orders placed.
 - Summer months (May–July) show the strongest seasonal order volumes.
 - November achieved the highest MoM growth (+17.68%), signaling a strong promotional or seasonal impact.
-- Veggie pizzas contribute 23.86% of revenue, but many vegetarian SKUs underperform → excess variety may be inflating costs.
+- Veggie pizzas contribute 23.86% of revenue, but many vegetarian SKUs underperform, the excess variety is inflating the costs.

 ## Business Suggestion Strategies